-Financial assets that potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents, restricted cash, derivative assets, other receivables within prepayments and other current assets, short-term investments and accounts receivable.
+Financial assets that potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents, restricted cash and accounts receivable.

 The Company places its cash and cash equivalents with reputable financial institutions which have high-credit ratings.
-As of December 31, 2021 and 2022, the aggregate amount of cash and cash equivalents, derivative assets, short-term investments and restricted cash of RMB276,644 and RMB108,579 (US\$15,742), respectively, were held at major financial institutions located in the PRC, and US\$2,186 and US\$1,114 (RMB7,681), respectively, were deposited with major financial institutions located outside the PRC.
+As of December 31, 2022 and 2023, the aggregate amount of cash and cash equivalents, and restricted cash of RMB108,579 and RMB96,896 (US\$13,647), respectively, were held at major financial institutions located in the PRC, and US\$1,114 and US\$2,551 (RMB18,111), respectively, were deposited with major financial institutions located outside the PRC.
 The Company continues to monitor the financial strength of the financial institutions.
-The Company manages credit risk of accounts receivable through ongoing monitoring of the outstanding balances.
+The Company regularly monitors the rating of the international financial institutions to avoid any potential defaults.
+There has been no recent history of default in relation to these financial institutions.